johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 There are two special cases where strict transport signaling is unavailable.
-The first is when the zone that holds the nameserver records is neither available using strict mode secure connection nor DNSSEC secure.
+The first is when the zone that holds the nameserver records is neither available using a strict-mode secure connection nor DNSSEC secure.
 In that case obtaining transport signaling in a secure way is not possible.

 The second case is where the parent zone is not using strict mode